 We’ve explored topics ranging from the AMLO administration, immigration, border issues, trade, and the economy.
-Our direct research through delegations and meetings coupled with member expertise will serve as the bedrock and lens through which our First 100 Days Memo will be constructed.
+Our direct research through delegations and meetings coupled with member expertise served as the bedrock and lens through which our First 100 Days Memo was constructed.

 Dr. Robert Banks, Clinical Associate Professor of Communication Center on Public Diplomacy, USC and Former Planning and Coordination Officer, Office of Public Diplomacy, Bureau of Western Hemisphere Affairs